Allegheny Ophthalmology Associates

-Among older adults, Macular Degeneration is the leading cause of vision loss, according to NIH.
+Among older adults, Macular Degeneration is the (opens in a new tab), according to NIH.
 With macular degeneration, you lose vision in the central part of your eye, but your peripheral vision stays intact.
 An example of this is being able to see a clock but not being able to tell what time it is.

 At the Allegheny Ophthalmology Associates, we have the most up-to-date instruments available to detect Macular Degeneration.
 We are conveniently located on Freeport Road in Natrona Heights, PA serving communities in Northern Allegheny, Westmoreland, Armstrong, and Butler Counties.
 Call 724-224-4240 or book an appointment online!

 Macular degeneration comes on gradually, usually affecting both eyes.
-Age-related macular degeneration often develops progressively with signs of widening distortions or blank spots, starting at age 50.
-Other symptoms include blurriness and line distortion in the center of vision.
+Age-related macular degeneration often develops progressively with signs of (opens in a new tab), starting at age 50.
+Other symptoms include (opens in a new tab) in the center of vision.